hao-beixi/f22-assignments/assignment-2/README.md

     * Part III (28 pts): III-1 (14 pts) + III-2 (14 pts)

 **Note on Part III of the assignment:** Part III provides extra credit for those at the top of the leaderboard in Gradescope.
-The extra credit (2 pts) is valid for all students (CPSC 459 or 559) and will be counted for the final course grade (over 100 pts for this assignment).
+The extra credit (2 pts) will be counted for the final course grade (over 100 pts for this assignment).

 #### Further Reading